Hello! Musical Greetings to You! Thank you for your interest in music lessons!

-I volunteer to lead music for my church's VBS each summer.
+I have led music for my church's VBS for many summers.

 I volunteer in the music at my church, singing in the adult choir (alto), providing special music, cantor, playing piano/flute for services when needed, serving on the Worship and Music committee, helping with Sunday School music when needed.

 ABOUT ME MUSICALLY: